-Mr Andy Hooton
+Dr Andy Hooton

-Position: Assistant Head of Sport and Exercise
+Position: Head of Sport, Outdoor and Exercise Science

 Subject area: Sport and Exercise

 I am Head of Subject for Sport, Outdoor and Exercise Science

 I teach on the following modules as part of the Sport and Exercise programmes: